 Since the Delta SkyMiles® Blue American Express Card is fairly limiting – and since it doesn’t offer a lot of bang for your buck, it might be smart to consider alternative options.
 If you’re willing to pay an annual fee especially, you may discover there are myriad travel and airline credit cards that could leave you better off.

 One good example is the Chase Sapphire Preferred® Card.
-This card offers bigger signup bonus (80,000 bonus points worth $1,250 in travel when you redeem through Chase Ultimate Rewards® and after you spend $4,000 within three months of account opening), slightly better earning potential since it offers 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases, and several different ways to use your points.
+This card is offering their best offer ever!
+(Earn 100,000 bonus points worth $1,250 in travel when you redeem through Chase Ultimate Rewards® and after you spend $4,000 within three months of account opening), slightly better earning potential since it offers 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases, and several different ways to use your points.

 As an airline credit card, the Chase Sapphire Preferred® Card lets you transfer points to several notable airline loyalty programs at a 1:1 ratio.
 Options include Southwest Airlines Rapid Rewards®, British Airways Executive Club, Singapore Airlines KrisFlyer, Aer Lingus, AerClub, and plenty of other options.
 But you can also transfer points to popular hotel programs like Marriott Bonvoy™, IHG® Rewards Club, and World of Hyatt®.
 As a last resort, you also have the option to use your points to book any travel through the Chase travel portal, which works a lot like Expedia.com.
 You will pay a $95 annual fee for this card.